youngsoonpark/gy_87/README.md

 ## ToDo

 * The integer values read from the sensors are currently interpolated from two values found somewhere online.
-Definitely need to check the values for magnetic field values.
-However the length of the magnetic field vector is not important since it gets normalized during quaternion calculation.
+Definitely need to check the values for the magnetic field.
+However, the length of the magnetic field vector is not important since it gets normalized during quaternion calculation.

 * Add covariance matrices.